Skip to content

 The Danger of FTL

-A critical detail: faster-than-light travel is possible, but it is extremely dangerous.
+A critical detail: faster-than-light travel is possible, but the path to it is extremely dangerous.

-The mechanism involves artificial gravity manipulation.
+The mechanism involves artificial gravity manipulation — understanding and controlling how energy interacts with spacetime at the fundamental level.
 Done correctly, it enables FTL.
 Done incorrectly, it destabilizes the local star.
 Many civilizations, across millions of years, destroyed themselves attempting FTL — their suns going nova or collapsing, wiping out their home systems.

 The cybernetics and Preservers both witnessed this pattern repeated countless times: a promising civilization would arise, develop technology, attempt FTL, and destroy themselves.